-registrar@twu.ca Website:
+registrar@twu.ca

-twu.ca/registrar or twu.ca/services
+Website: twu.ca/registrar or twu.ca/services

 Student Fees and Financial Aid

 All funds quoted in Canadian currency.
 Since the programs and policies of the University are under continual review, the University reserves the right to change the schedule of fees and charges without notice.

 Tuition Charges and Other Fees Tuition and Fees

-For detailed information on tuition and fees, please visit twu.ca/academics/office-of-the-registrar/financial-information/ Financial Information for Undergraduate, Graduate and ACTS Seminaries programs or follow the links below for specific information.
+For detailed information on tuition and fees, please see Payment Information or follow the links below for specific information.

-- Undergraduate Program Tuition and Fees
+Undergraduate Program Tuition and Fees

-- Activity Fee and Student Association Fee

-- Private Music Lessons

-- Laurentian Leadership Centre Fees

-- Freshman Academy Fees

-- Parking Fees

-School of Graduate Studies Program Tuition SGS Student Association Fee

-ACTS Seminaries Program Tuition ACTS Student Association Fees

-Housing Fees - seetwu.ca/housing Housing Styles

-Miscellaneous Service Fees

-Confirmation Requests \$10 per document

-Transcript Requests \$13 per copy

-Incomplete Grade Fee (ACTS) \$50 (contract required)

-Graduation Fee (ACTS) \$100

-Syllabi Request \$5 per syllabus requested

-Letters of Permission \$25

-Late Registration Fee \$50

-Late Payment Fee \$50

-Returned Cheque \$30

-Enrolment Deposit

-Domestic Students:
+Additional Fees such as: